 Topics on this page

-Pain is a common symptom of this condition.
+Pain is a common symptom of endometriosis.
+It can include:

 • painful periods